As White House debates validity of climate report, local officials are already at work

 Another obstacle for communities who want to make their cities more resilient to climate change is cost.
 Officials say they can’t afford billions of dollars of work without more national resources and funding.

-Jacobs said the impact of climate change on roads and other infrastructure is being handled at the local level but is a national issue, and the federal government needs to focus on helping all those communities handle rising sea levels, not just cities.
+Jacobs said the impact of climate change on roads and other infrastructure is being handled at the local level but a national issue and the federal government needs to focus on helping all those communities handle rising sea levels, not just cities.

-The new federal climate report discussed the impact of climate change on infrastructure, which President Trump has touted as a priority under his administration.
-The report said our countries transportation systems are at risk from more flooding, wildfires and extreme weather, and that our energy infrastructure may not be able to keep up with increased demand for electricity during extreme heat.
+The new federal climate report discussed the impact of climate change on infrastructure, which President Donald Trump has touted as a priority under his administration.
+The report said that our countries transportation systems are at risk from more flooding, wildfires, and extreme weather and that our energy infrastructure may not be able to keep up with increased demand for electricity during extreme heat.

 Copyright © 2018, ABC Radio.
 All rights reserved.